tieandsuit/ga/README.md

 Update are coming ASAP

-thank you for suport XEL-MAYC-ZZ3Y-YX56-6NH52
+Thank you, for suport XEL-MAYC-ZZ3Y-YX56-6NH52